99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/5e20f558-9a14-4fb9-9972-01e02c68b8ff">

 Security:
-VPC Endpoints to access without internet
+- VPC Endpoints to access without internet
-Access with IAM
+- Access with IAM
-encryption KMS, in transit SSL/TLS
+- encryption KMS, in transit SSL/TLS
-backup and restore features
+- backup (On-demand, Point-in-time recovery) and restore features, they use S3 to do so but you can't access those buckets
-Global tables, fully replicated multi-region
+- Global tables, fully replicated multi-region
-DynamoDB Local dev and test apps locally without the official server
+- DynamoDB Local dev and test apps locally without the official server
-DMS
+- DMS
-Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own
+- Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own

 Enabling DynamoDB Streams on the table allows you to capture and process changes (inserts, updates, deletes) to the table in real-time
 StreamEnabled — Specifies whether a stream is enabled (true) or disabled (false) for the table.